 If you’re thinking of selling your home over the next year or so, it’s smart to look for ways to increase the value of the property.
-There’s all sorts of advice on popular trends and unusual tips out there for boosting value but when it really comes down to it you need to think beyond what is in fashion and look at what makes a real difference in the long term.
+The obvious ways are hiring a home inspector and possibly pest control specialists like those on this website https://www.pestcontrolexperts.com/local/florida/ to ensure that the house is structurally sound and ready for selling.
+There are also, all sorts of advice on popular trends and unusual tips out there for boosting value but when it really comes down to it you need to think beyond what is in fashion and look at what makes a real difference in the long term.
 There are some home improvements that never go out of fashion and will always make your home worth more.
 Here are five of the best ways to increase the value of your property.

 Going to the basics, think about the first thing everyone asks about a home – the number of bedrooms.
 And probably the best way to add a bedroom without having to deal with actually extending the property is through a loft conversion.
 Most lofts are completely underused spaces that will actually be much better utilised as another bedroom.

 A good loft conversion feels like a natural part of the house rather than just a tacked on room.
 You’ll need to make sure that there is good access available and it is also likely that you will need to reinforce the structure of the room to ensure it can hold the extra weight.

 But assuming you can do all of this, a loft conversion is a very cost effective way to add a lot of value to your home.
 Just look at the difference in price between a three-bedroom and a four-bedroom house in your area.
 You will almost certainly find that any cost incurred by adding the bedroom would be made back when you sell the property.

 This may depend on whereabouts you live, but if you are based somewhere that parking spaces are at a premium you need to think about getting rid of your front garden and putting in a driveway.